chienchuanw/sqlalchemy-v2/README.md

 ## Tech Stack

-- Python
+- Python: General-purpose programming language for writing code.
-- SQLAlchemy
+- SQLAlchemy: ORM for managing database connections and operations.
-- Alembic
+- Alembic: Database migration tool for SQLAlchemy.
-- Rich
+- Rich: Library for rich text and formatting in the terminal.
-- Faker
+- Faker: Library for generating fake data for testing.